Michael Gray (footballer): Blackburn Rovers

 Gray made his Blackburn Rovers debut against Chelsea in a 3–2 defeat, but constantly performed well for the team as they avoided relegation.
 In February 2005, he joined Leeds United on loan until the season's end.
 He then returned to Blackburn and in his first season back there he helped them qualify for the UEFA Cup, having established himself as a first-team regular.
 He later rejoined Leeds United for a second loan spell in a bid to save them from relegation, which ultimately failed as the club plunged into the third tier in 2007.

 Wolverhampton Wanderers

-Wolves completed the signing of Gray on an initial 12-month contract in July 2007, reuniting him with his former Sunderland manager Mick McCarthy.
+Wolverhampton Wanderers completed the signing of Gray on an initial 12-month contract in July 2007, reuniting him with his former Sunderland manager Mick McCarthy.
 After spending the early part of the season in his more traditional left-back role, he was switched to left midfield in February 2008, which immediately saw him score his first goal in almost six years, and led to a run of three goals in five games.
 He signed a further one-year deal to keep him at the club for the 2008–09 season, but featured only sporadically for the first team during a campaign that would end in promotion for them.